Chippawa, Ontario: Modern road access

 Chippawa does not lie on any major highways.
-There are four main streets leading to the village, all converging at the bridge over the Welland River.
+Four main streets lead to the village, all converging at the bridge over the Welland River.

 The Niagara Parkway provides access to the village from both the North and South.
 Main Street, which changes into Lyons Creek Road outside of the village, makes the most direct connection with a major highway - the Queen Elizabeth Way 6 km away.
 The last main route is the original Portage Road, linking to the business area of Niagara Falls.

 Bicycle and pedestrian routes

 The Niagara Heritage Trail passes along the eastern edge of Chippawa, crossing the Welland River via the control dam right at the junction with the Niagara River.
 This paved walking and cycling trail runs from Niagara on the Lake to Fort Erie.
 Furthermore, Lyon's Creek Road has paved shoulders for cyclists, and the Chippawa Parkway on the north side of the river is paved and highly suitable for cycling or walking.